North Coast Water Board Program Priorities

 - Turbidity issues at the outlet of Coyote Valley Dam

-- Regulatory oversight of mining and suction dredging
+- Regulatory oversight of and potential enforcement associated with mining and suction dredging

 - Wastewater monitoring for per- and polyfluoroalkyl substances (PFAS)

-- Potential use of Generative Artificial Intelligence (GenAI) to achieve work efficiencies
+- Use of Generative Artificial Intelligence (GenAI) to achieve work efficiencies

 Planning, Monitoring & Assessment Programs